 Research

-A collection of ultrasonic data unique in the world
+A unique ultrasonic data collection system, the only one of its kind in the world

-Caen Normandie University Hospital is proud to announce its participation in an innovative clinical trial aimed at evaluating the quality of transcranial ultrasound data to detect signs of cerebral hypoperfusion (factors favoring the development of cognitive disorders and dementia of vascular origin ) in neurocritical care units, thanks to the SYLVER platform.
+The Caen Normandy University Hospital is proud to announce its participation in an innovative clinical trial aimed at evaluating the quality of transcranial ultrasound data to detect signs of cerebral hypoperfusion (factors promoting the development of cognitive disorders and dementia of vascular origin) in neuro-critical care units, thanks to the SYLVER platform.

-This clinical trial marks a key milestone for research enabling the collection of unique ultrasound data in the world for brain exploration.
-This advance is the result of close collaboration between Caen Normandie University Hospital and Resolve Stroke, a company specializing in neuroimaging solutions.
+This clinical trial marks a key milestone in research, enabling the collection of unique ultrasound data for brain exploration.
+This advancement is the result of close collaboration between Caen Normandy University Hospital and Resolve Stroke, a company specializing in neuroimaging solutions.

-The company Resolve Stroke has made its new platform available to Caen Normandy University Hospital aimed at evaluating cerebral blood flow directly at the patient's bedside.
-This non-invasive technique offers real hope to critically ill patients with brain injuries, helping doctors reduce the high risk of delayed complications.
+The company Resolve Stroke has provided the Caen Normandy University Hospital with its new platform for assessing cerebral blood flow directly at the patient's bedside.
+This non-invasive technique offers real hope to critically ill patients suffering from brain injuries, helping doctors reduce the high risk of delayed complications.

-Thanks to the unique architecture of the SYLVER platform, Caen Normandie University Hospital can acquire large sets of raw data covering a wide field of view with exceptional speed.
-The computing power of Nvidia graphics processors, combined with Resolve Stroke's software engine, enables the full use of ultrasound data to transform the diagnosis and treatment of neurological diseases.
+Thanks to the unique architecture of the SYLVER platform, Caen Normandy University Hospital can acquire vast datasets of raw material covering a wide field of view with exceptional speed.
+The computing power of Nvidia graphics processors, combined with the Resolve Stroke software engine, enables the full use of ultrasound data to transform the diagnosis and treatment of neurological diseases.

 Expertise in neuro-intensive care.